smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 ### 31. XML Schema Collection

 In SQL Server, an XML Schema Collection is a database object that stores one or more XML schemas, which define and validate the structure of XML data in XML columns or variables.
 By associating an XML column with an XML schema collection, you ensure that any XML data inserted into the column adheres to the defined rules and structure, providing data integrity and validation.
-Additionally, it enables the use of typed XML, which can improve query performance by enforcing a consistent XML format.
+Additionally, it enables typed XML, which can improve query performance by enforcing a consistent XML format.

 Information about XML schema collections is not stored in the `sys.objects` table.
 For more information, refer to the `sys.xml_schema_collections` table.